 August 13 & 14 | Das Neue Mannheimer Orchester G. F. de Majo – La Gara delle Grazie.
 Grachtenfestival, Zuiderkerk, Amsterdam (NL)

+I work as a freelance double bassist and violone player across Europe.
 I studied historical bass with Margaret Urquhart and received my Master’s degree in historical bass and violone in June 2018.
 In the same year, I started performing with the Orchestra of the Age of Enlightenment as part of their Experience Scheme, which has resulted in regular performances with them as a substitute player.
 Other early music ensembles I play with are the Nieuwe Philharmonie Utrecht, Música Temprana and the Bremer Barockorchester.

 I was born (1988) and raised in Amsterdam and started violin lessons at the age of 6.
 I had the privilege to attend a high school one block away from the Concertgebouw so I regularly attended concerts there as a teenager.
 My interest in the double bass started in my youth orchestra and at the age of 16, I switched from the first violins to the basses, where I felt much more in the right place.
 Nevertheless, I thought a musical career wouldn’t suit me since I was also interested in social and political studies, so I decided to study law at the Erasmus University in Rotterdam.
 I was very lucky to meet Ying Lai Green, bassist from the Rotterdam Philharmonic Orchestra, with whom I had lessons for 4 years.
 Thanks to her support and encouragement, I not only got accepted for double bass studies but I also finished my bachelor’s degree in law.